Student Wage Structure

 Students without work-study may pursue Level 2-4 jobs.
 If you are unsure about your work-study status, contact Student Financial Services or the Student Employment Office.

-In order to track the time that you work and get paid, you will keep a timesheet.
-Be sure to read our instructions for acquiring and submitting your timesheet, setting up direct deposit, and more.
+In order to track the time that you work and get paid, you will keep an online timesheet.
+Be sure to read our instructions for submitting your timesheet, setting up direct deposit, and more.